jdarmada/nba-ai-assistant-js/README.md

 ### 1. Elasticsearch Setup

-You need an active Elasticsearch cluster.
+First, you need an active Elasticsearch cluster.
 Two options:

 **Option A: Use Elasticsearch Cloud**
 - Sign up for [Elastic Cloud](https://cloud.elastic.co/)